Dog biking / Bikejoring

 Pulling harness

-The dog running ahead of the bike must absolutely wear a harness - a pulling dog should wear pulling harnesses designed for pulling sports pulling harnesses.
-Never pull with a collar, not even as a test.
+The dog running ahead of the bike must absolutely wear a harness - a pulling dog should wear pulling harnesses intended for Sled dog sport pulling harnesses.
+Never pull with a collar, not even as a trial.
 Well-fitting pulling harnesses direct the pulling pressure to the dog's chest, away from the throat.
-Read more about finding the right harness in our fitting guide.
+Read more about finding the right harnesses in our fitting guide.

 -